bitplane/bitplane.net/dev/c++/ufo-game/index.md

 So, we never finished the game.
 But we did have a lot of fun making content, so there's that I guess.

-Here's a video of where we got up to: [video](https://youtu.be/HmNN7z-bkcM)

 TODO: find the code. it's in here somewhere.